 This is a capstone course that includes community service learning project experience or possible internship for students completing degree requirements.
 Students develop career goals, professional job skills and collaborate as a team to research problems and critique actual local and global business community situations.
 Open to students who have successfully completed a minimum of 30 college credits.
 Prerequisites: CIS110 or CIS120 and successful completion of 30 college credits.
 Offered every fall and spring.

-BUS292 Fundamentals of Logistics - Organizational Management
+BUS292 Fundamental of Logistics -Organizational Management

-Introduction to the fundamentals of logistics, including procurement, inventory, transportation, warehousing, materials handling, packaging, information management, sustainability and international logistics of supply chain and management.
-Prerequisite: RDG100.
-Offered every fall.
+Introduction to the fundamentals of logistics, including procurement, inventory, transportation, warehousing, materials handling, packaging, information management, sustainability and international logistics of supply chain management.

 COMPUTER BUSINESS APPLICATIONS (CBA)